aerogear/aerogear.org/docs/specs/aerogear-server-push/index.markdown

 #### Mobile Variant Instance Registration

-Adds an _mobile variant instance_ to an existing _mobile variant_ (e.g. User1 runs HR-iPad on his device).
+Adds a _mobile variant instance_ to an existing _mobile variant_ (e.g. User1 runs HR-iPad on his device).
 It is possible that one user can have multiple devices.
 A _mobile variant instance_ contains the following properties:

 ###### Required Data